MathAudio Guitar EQ

 Fig.5.
 Manually changed reference curve.

-10. Compare processed sound of your guitar with its original sound
+10. Compare the processed sound of your guitar with its original sound

 Make sure that the "Guitar EQ" radio button is selected as it is shown in Fig.6 (a).
 Play music.
 Remember the loudness of the processed sound of your guitar.
 Then click the "Bypass" radio button to listen to the original (unprocessed) sound and move the "Bypass signal volume" slider left until the loudness of the original sound becomes equal to the loudness of the processed sound: equal loudness is necessary for correct comparison of the processed and original (unprocessed) sounds.
 Switch "Guitar EQ" and "Bypass" radio buttons and adjust the position of the volume slider until the loudness of the processed sound will be equal to the loudness of the original (unprocessed) sound (see Fig.6 (b) and (c)).
 Compare the qualities of the processed and original (unprocessed) sounds.